Last Updated on July 28, 2023 by Toya

 Lazy keto food list

-With lazy keto, you’re eating most of the foods that you would eat if you were following a regular keto diet.
+With lazy keto, you’re eating most of the foods that you would eat if you were following a regular keto eating plan.
 The main difference is that you’re not counting your fats and protein intake.

 Healthy Fats & Oils